 23.4 Course of Fire - The NRA National Match Course will be used for all competitions under this program.
 Tournaments wishing to host competitions under this program are limited to only National Championships, Regional Championships and State Championships, as defined in Rule 1.6, which are conducted outdoors.
-Where a tournament is conducted throughout the day.
+Where a tournament is conducted in a single day, multiple relays of this match may be conducted throughout the day.
 Where a tournament is conducted across two or more days, multiple relays of this match may be conducted across multiple days and throughout each day.